ros2/buildfarm_perf_tests/README.md

 ## Purpose

 This package defines some tests.
-One one hand it invokes `perf_test` from Apex.AI's [performance_test](https://gitlab.com/ApexAI/performance_test) package.
+On one hand it invokes `perf_test` from Apex.AI's [performance_test](https://gitlab.com/ApexAI/performance_test) package.
 This allows you to test performance and latency of several ROS 2 RMW implementations.
-On the other hand we are evaluating the additional overhead caused by a single pub-sub topic or one process spinning and detec potential leaks related to theses activities.
+On the other hand we are evaluating the additional overhead caused by a single pub-sub topic or one process spinning and detect potential leaks related to theses activities.

 * There is a test for each RMW: